The first step to improved fertility is a healthy metabolism and balanced hormone levels.

 5. Salads are healthier with dressing

 Liberal amounts of oil (as opposed to mayonnaise); olive, hemp, sesame, nut, and avocado are necessary to help your body absorb nutrients – especially salad vegetables.
 Eating salad dressing won’t make you put on weight due to the oil content.

 6. Olive oil is not the healthiest oil for cooking

-Cooking with coconut oil is even better for you than cooking with olive oil as it retains its nutrient value at a much higher temperature, thereby adding more goodness to your food once it has finished cooking.
+Cooking with coconut oil, ghee, rapeseed or rice-bran oils are even better for you than cooking with olive oil as it retains its nutrient value at a much higher temperature, thereby adding more goodness to your food once it has finished cooking.
 Stir-frying, therefore, doesn’t have to be bad for you.

 7. “Healthy” ranges of ready-made meals are not healthy

 There is no substitute for food you cook yourself, from scratch, which includes a balance of protein, complex carbohydrate in the form of vegetables and a good amount of oil, salt and fat.

 I thought it might also be interesting for you to see some samples from the before and after food diaries of one of my clients who, in just two weeks and without any exercise, reduced her metabolically unhealthy markers.

 Before she was eating a primarily processed, carbohydrate and sugar-based diet, feeling tired all the time, snacking on foods that look quite healthy but were full of fructose and refined sugar, and having a good quality ready meal in the evening which didn’t really have the nutrient value she needed as it was pre-cooked and reheated, and the origins of such food are so unknown.